 One common mistake most bloggers do is failing to have a predefined blog post checklist that guides them in evaluating and ensuring the post is well-optimized for search engines and their readers.

-User experience is one of the most important Google ranking factors, and ensuring your blog posts is user-friendly is key to lowering the bounce rate and increasing dwell time (two other ranking factors).
+User experience is one of the most important Google ranking factors and ensuring your blog post is user-friendly is key to lowering the bounce rate and increasing dwell time (two other ranking factors).

 Google has made it very clear that it uses User Experience (UX) as one of its rankings factors.
 You can have a look at their disclosure here – Helping users easily access content on mobile.